PolymeshAssociation/polymesh-tools/docs/operator/README.md

 ## Node Resource Requirements

-The following resources should be allocated to each Polymesh non-operator and operator node:
+The following resources should be allocated to each Polymesh node:

 | Resource | Minimum Value | Recommended Value |
 | ---------| --------------| ----------------- |